 A broker non-vote occurs when a broker holding shares for a beneficial owner does not vote on a particular proposal because the broker does not have discretionary voting power with respect to that item and has not received voting instructions from the beneficial owner.
-Your broker does not have discretionary authority to vote your shares with respect to the Director Election Proposal (Proposal 1), the Say on Pay Proposal (Proposal 2) and the Frequency of Say on Pay Proposal (Proposal 3) in the absence of specific instructions from you.
+Your broker does not have discretionary authority to vote your shares with respect to the Director Election Proposal (Proposal 1) in the absence of specific instructions from you.

-With respect to the Auditor Reappointment Proposal (Proposal 4), your broker will have the discretion to vote your shares and, therefore, will be able to vote your shares with respect to such proposal even if you do not provide your broker with instructions on that proposal.
+With respect to the Auditor Reappointment Proposal (Proposal 2), your broker will have the discretion to vote your shares and, therefore, will be able to vote your shares with respect to such proposal even if you do not provide your broker with instructions on that proposal.